In April 2019, Medway Council declared a climate change emergency.

 - continuing to expand and improve upon Medway’s cycleways

-- installing 34 electric vehicle charging points in 3 council owned car parks in Medway.
-Find out where the charging points will be installed.
+- installing 34 electric vehicle (EV) charging points in 3 council-owned car parks in Medway.
+Find out where the EV charging points will be installed.

 We have also:

 - planted 13,842 small trees across 10 sites in Medway in early 2021, via the Forestry Commission Urban Tree Challenge Fund